• Skip to primary navigation

 How to Stain Pressure-Treated Wood

 Pressure-treated wood can be stained rather easily.
 However, you need to be mindful of when you stain the wood since doing so too early can cause your stain to be “rejected,” causing your work (and money) to go to waste.
-Take the following steps to ensure your efforts are successful.

 Test the wood to see if it is ready.